MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/nesting.md

 -	Nested virtualization is only supported on Intel systems.

 ###Known issue
-There is a known issue on build 14361 where generation 2 VM’s will not boot with the following error:
+There is a known issue on build 14361 where generation 2 VMs will not boot with the following error:
 ```none
 “Cannot modify property without enabling VirtualizationBasedSecurityOptOut”
 ```